 Make your bookcases out of other “found” items from garage sales and junk stores.
 An old wooden ladder, for example, makes a fun, funky bookshelf – hang it parallel to the floor, so the rungs are vertical.
 You can paint the ladder a vibrant color or leave it in its fantastically shabby condition.
 If you don’t want to put holes in the walls, you can lean the ladder against a wall or open it and stand it upright in a corner and display items that way.

-I love this idea for using old bottles and scrap timber – it’s a twist on the old standby of wood planks and cinder blocks.
+Try using old bottles and scrap timber to make a bookcase, with the bottles as the “pillars” and the timber as the shelves – it’s a twist on the old standby of wood planks and cinder blocks.
 Plastic crates, available at discount stores, can also be stacked to make bookshelves.
-Use some of these ideas for inspiration and find some creative ways to add more storage solutions to your apartment.
+Browse Apartment Finder’s Pinterest page for inspiration and find some creative ways to add more storage solutions to your apartment.